jekyllgrim/ZScript_Basics/Event_Handlers.md

 - `Console.PrintF` is a Java-like function that prints stuff into the console and the standard Doom message area.
 It's often used for debugging as well: it works similarly to `A_Log` and allows passing values to it via `%d`, `%f` and such, which are described [here](https://zdoom.org/wiki/String#Methods).
 - Since `EventHandler` is not an actor, to use ZScript Actor functions from it you need to explicitly tell it it's an actor function. `Actor.Spawn` tells it to use `Spawn` as defined in `Actor`.
 You won't need to do it for DECORATE action functions.

-It's important that this event handler could be optimized like so:
+This event handler could also be written the following way:

 ```csharp
 Class RewardStuff : EventHandler {